WHAT ARE ANXIETY DISORDERS?

 - A strong desire to flee

 Phobias are feelings of overwhelming fear and anxiety related to specific situations, activities, people, animals, or things.
 The fear is out of proportion to any danger or risk.
-In some cases, the fear is limited to a specific thing that is potentially avoidable, such as ophidiophobia, fear of snakes.
+In some cases, the fear is limited to a specific thing that is potentially avoidable, such as ophidiophobia, or fear of snakes.

 Phobias such as fear of heights (acrophobia) or fear of crowds and situations where one may not be able to easily escape (agoraphobia) can significantly hinder a person from working, socializing, or participating in other activities which most people enjoy.